Repthy

 On Windows and some other operating systems, you can simply

-double-click on the repthy.jar
+double-click on the repthy.jar icon.
+(The demo may

 fail on non-Windows systems.)